dataPulverizer/interface-d-c-fortran/README.md

 gfortran -c multf.f90
 ldc2 -ofmult multd.d multf.o && ./mult
 ```

-Since the inputs are always passed by reference, you don't actually need to have an output, you can just modify one of the inputs.
-The above code is [here](https://github.com/dataPulverizer/interface-d-c-fortran/tree/master/code/scripts/Fortran2D).
+The code for the above is located [here](https://github.com/dataPulverizer/interface-d-c-fortran/tree/master/code/scripts/Fortran2D).

 In terms of resource I found [this](http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/F90-Subprograms.pdf) useful for creating my Fortran example and [this](http://www.yolinux.com/TUTORIALS/LinuxTutorialMixingFortranAndC.html) useful for compilation hints.

 ## Calling D code from Fortran with `mixin` magic

-In my [previous](http://www.active-analytics.com/blog/a-quick-look-at-d/) blog article we touched on templates in D. In D not only
-are templates powerful but they are so much more straight forward than in C++.
-In this section we will use a string mixin
-to generate wrapper code from Fortran.
-In D a string mixin allows you to generate code from strings, they are easy to use and very
+In my [previous](http://www.active-analytics.com/blog/a-quick-look-at-d/) blog article we touched on templates in D. In D not only are templates powerful but they are so much more straight forward than in C++.
+In this section we will use a string mixin to generate wrapper code from Fortran.
+In D a string mixin allows you to generate code from strings, they are easy to use and very powerful.
-powerful.
 The only real requirement is that the string needs to be known at compile time.

 We would like to port some trigonometric function from Fortran to D, so as before we create subroutines for sine, cosine, tangent,
 and arctangent functions: